guardian/commercial/docs/migration/migration.md

 # Desirable Patterns

+- Aim to include [TSDocs](https://tsdoc.org/) where appropriate, especially for exported functions that will be used in consuming packages / applications.
 - exports at the end of the file i.e. no inline exports
 - no exports just for testing
 - kebab-case